fun facts about the 1980s

 What was the 1980s mainly known for?

-Fashion changed massively in the 1980s, with ‘New Romantic’ styles coming into vogue, and with the rise of people known as ‘yuppies’ - as materialism became a big factor.
+Fashion changed massively in the 1980s, with ‘New Romantic’ styles coming into Vogue, and with the rise of people known as ‘yuppies’ - as materialism became a big factor.
 Madonna’s ‘Material Girl’ is a fitting tribute to the era!

 What nickname does the 1980s receive?